tjd45/scrollytelling/README.md

 # HW 5: Implement an Interactive Network
 You are going to write a visualization capable of representing node-link data.
-These data sets correspond to the contacts and friendship relations between students in a high school in Marseilles, France, in December 2013, as measured through several techniques.
+These datasets correspond to the contacts and friendship relations between students in a high school in Marseilles, France, in December 2013, as measured through several techniques.

 ## Preliminary Data Files:
 * **Contact-diaries-network_data_2013.csv [5KB]:** This dataset corresponds to the directed network of contacts between students as reported in contact diaries collected at the end of the fourth day of the data collection.
 Each line has the form “i j w”, meaning that student i reported contacts with student j of aggregate durations of: